 The implicit grammatical meaning may be of two types - general and dependent.
-The general grammatical meaning is the meaning of the whole wordclass, of a part of speech (e.g. nouns - the general grammatical meaning of thingness).
+The general grammatical meaning is the meaning of the whole word-class, of a part of speech (e.g. nouns - the general grammatical meaning of thingness).
 The dependent grammatical meaning is the meaning of a subclass within the same part of speech.
-For instance, any verb possesses the dependent grammatical transitivity/intransitivity, terminativeness/non-terminativeness, stativeness/non-stativeness; nouns have the dependent grammatical meaning of contableness/uncountableness and animateness/inanimateness.
-The most important thing about the dependent grammatical meaning is that it influences the realization of grammatical categories restricting them to a subclass.
-Thus the dependent grammatical meaning of countableness/uncountableness influences the realization of the grammatical category of number as the number category is realized only within grammatical subclass countable of nouns, the animateness/inanimateness influences the realization of the grammatical category of teminativeness/non-terminativeness case. the category of tense, transitivity/intransitivity - the category of voice.
+For instance, any verb possesses the dependent grammatical meaning of transitivity/intransitivity, terminativeness/non-terminativeness, stativeness/non-stativeness; the dependent grammatical nouns have meaning contableness/uncountableness and animateness/inanimateness.
+The most important thing about the dependent grammatical meaning is that it influences the realization of grammatical categories subclass.
+Thus dependent grammatical restricting them to the countableness/uncountableness influences the realization of the grammatical category of number as the number category is realized only within the subclass of countable nouns, the grammatical meaning of animateness/inanimateness influences the realization of the grammatical category of case, teminativeness/non-terminativeness - the category of tense, transitivity/intransitivity - the category of voice.